Keita Tachibana: Personal life

 Tachibana is the second oldest of four siblings.
 He is the older brother of model, actress, and former singer Mio Tachibana.

 On 4 August 2013, Tachibana announced he registered his marriage to Aya Matsuura after almost 12 years of dating.
 Their wedding ceremony was held in Oahu, Hawaii on 7 October.
 On 24 December 2014, Tachibana and Matsuura announced via their agencies that they gave birth to a girl.
 In July 2018, Tachibana announced the birth of his second child.
+On 9 December 2020, he announced that his wife gave birth to their third child.